gvwilson/thirdbit/src/fiction/bear/index.md

 himself on knowing names.
 He was so… tired…

 More boots pounded the planked stone corridor.
 "Your Highness, are you all right?"
-Sergeant Dambu asked before pulling herself up short and sniffing the air.
+Sergeant Inambu asked before pulling herself up short and sniffing the air.
 "There's been a ghost here," she said flatly.

 The prince nodded.
 "I know," he mumbled, still shivering.